noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 *Practical Considerations:*

-- real returns will depend on the type of image (big features or relatively smooth)
+- The effects of using this kind of approach will depend on the structure of the scene being imaged (small and rapidly varying features vs big relatively smooth ones).
-- might want to benchmark more with smaller objects (where it is likely to be more useful)

 ## Applications

-While there have been leaps of progress in 2D computer vision, 3D vision has lagged behind mostly due to a lack of tools to deal with its geometric nature.
-Yet, the world is 3D and there are obvious advantages of treating it as such.
+While there have been leaps of progress in 2D computer vision, 3D vision has lagged behind, partly due to a lack of tools to deal with its geometric nature.
+Yet, the world is 3D and there are obvious advantages in treating it as such.

-[Geometric Deep Learning](http://geometricdeeplearning.com/) has a list of the state of the art methods in deep-learning on graphs, a few of which include some pretty impressive work on 3D vision. here are a few examples on the exciting use of 3D vision:
+[Geometric Deep Learning](http://geometricdeeplearning.com/) has a list of the state of the art methods in deep-learning on graphs, a few of which include some pretty impressive work on 3D vision.
+Here are a few examples on the exciting use of 3D vision:

 - Shape segmentation with [SyncSpecCNN](https://arxiv.org/pdf/1612.00606.pdf):